While I'm Livin': Commercial performance

 The album debuted at number eight on the Billboard Top Country Albums chart, selling 10,000 units in its first week of release, almost all in traditional album sales.
 The album also debuted at number two on the Billboard Folk Albums chart and number 68 on the Billboard 200.
 The album saw success internationally as well, peaking at number two on the UK Country Albums chart and number 60 on the Scottish Albums chart.

 The album has sold 44,200 copies in the United States as of March 9, 2020.

 Track listing

+All tracks written by Brandi Carlile, Tim Hanseroth and Phil Hanseroth, except where noted.

 Personnel

 Adapted from the album liner notes.